Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Numerical experiments

 The obtained convergence rates for the respective affine and the lognormal experiments are the same, which indicates that the adaptive algorithm works robustly independent of the specific choice of the diffusion coefficient.
 We observe that the overall magnitudes of error and estimator are slightly larger in the more involved lognormal case, but the estimator consistently overestimates the error by a factor of approximately $10$.
 We also note that both error and estimator values are of the same order of magnitude with respect to the degrees of freedom as in~\cite{EGSZ14,BespalovPraetorius2019convergence,Bespalov2018,Bespalov2021twolevel,EMPS20}.

 The most obvious difference between the two diffusion coefficient types is the smoothness of the numerical convergence graphs.
 In the affine case the error and error estimator decrease monotonously, whereas they might sometimes increase after refinement in the lognormal case~\ref{case:setup:lognormal}.
 Interestingly, this is most prevalent when considering a fast decay rate of $\sigma=4$.
 Nevertheless, this behaviour is expected since the reconstruction accuracy of the forward problem depends on the set of samples that is used in the training.
-The samples are drawn randomly and we probably do not use sufficiently many samples to satisfy the restricted isometry properties of Theorem~\ref{thm:discretization:empirical_projection_error} with high probability.
+The samples are drawn randomly and we probably do not use sufficiently many samples to satisfy the restricted isometry properties required for the empirical reconstruction of the solution with high probability (cf.~\cite{EigelTrunschke2020}).
 Consequently, the VMC algorithm might not find a strictly better (or equally good) approximation in each step.
 In particular, we observe that error and estimator might increase after refinement of the spatial mesh $\mathcal{T}$ or enlarging the stochastic approximation space $\Lambda_d$ when the amount of training samples is not sufficiently increased yet.

 We also observe that it is possible for the error and estimator to stagnate for several iterations before continuing convergence.
-Due to our refinement strategy, which enlarges the deterministic and stochastic spaces via D\"orfler marking and the regression samples by a relative factor, the required extensive enlargement of $\Lambda_d$ and $N_{\mathrm{VMC}}$ thus might need multiple iterations to reduce the error significantly.
+This is an artifact of the refinement strategy.
+We increase the dimensions of modes by at most one in each step of the adaptive algorithm, which might not be sufficient for a reduction of the error.